 Additionally, it possesses low neutron absorption abilities, making it applicable for nuclear reactors.
 At the Russian National University of Science and Technology, material scientists have developed a steel-vanadium alloy for the purpose of it being used in the shells of nuclear reactor cores.
 Having vanadium as part of the steel alloy adds heat and radiation resistance for protection against the rather harsh environment of nuclear reactors.

 Vanadium also makes dye- specifically aniline black.
-Vanadium salts, like vanadous chloride and vanadate of ammonia, are combined with a mixture of aniline black, resulting in the solution darkening and deposits of aniline black to be released.
+Vanadium salts, like vanadous chloride and vanadate of ammonia, are combined with a mixture of aniline black, resulting in the solution darkening and deposits of aniline black being released.
 After about 48 hours, the final product will have solidified into a thick, black paste.
-Aniline black can be used to dye cotton, silk, proteinaceous fibers, and is used for printing ink.
+Aniline black dyes cotton, silk, proteinaceous fibers, and as part of printing ink.
 Vanadium is also a colorant agent for ceramics and glass.
 It is sometimes added to transparent glass-ceramics to darken it.
 It can also give the glass a pretty green tint.
 Furthermore, coating ceramics with vanadium is preferable for heat resistance.

 History of Vanadium